 Can You Trust the Blockchain?
 The (Limited) Power of Peer-to-Peer Networks for Information Provision

-We theoretically investigate the potentials and limits of privacy-preserving blockchain technology for the generation of information.
-In our model, heterogeneous firms can rely on traditional institutions or adopt a blockchain to inform the capital market.
-The blockchain leverages its peer-to-peer structure and disseminates aggregate information while ensuring the privacy of individual data entries.
-Within this system, firm-specific information provision depends on two critical factors: (i) the blockchain's fit for analyzing a given firm's data, and (ii) its reach into the economy as provided by the proportion of firms adopting the blockchain in equilibrium.
+We investigate the potentials and limits of privacy-preserving blockchain technology for information provision.
+In our model, heterogeneous firms can adopt a privacy-preserving blockchain or rely on traditional institutions.
+The blockchain leverages its peer-to-peer architecture to disseminate an aggregate signal about each firm's valuation.
+The firm-specific information provision depends on two factors: (i) the blockchain's fit for analyzing a given firm's data, and (ii) its reach into the economy.
 The technology can improve information provision in two ways.
 The adoption decision itself may serve as a credible signal of a firm's valuation, and the blockchain may generate more information than traditional institutions when its reach is sufficiently high.
 However, we characterize an equilibrium in which high-value and low-value firms are present both inside and outside the blockchain, which limits both channels' ability to generate information.
-We show that the information provision can even fall below the benchmark case in which blockchain technology is not available.
+The overall information provision can even fall below the benchmark case in which blockchain technology is not available.

 Keywords: Blockchain, Disclosure, Information provision, Peer-to-peer, Technology adoption